neonevm/neon-evm.docs/docs/developing/utilities/faucet.md

 </div>

-# Requesting test NEON tokens via HTTP API Endpoints
+# Requesting Test NEON Tokens via HTTP API Endpoints

 A client uses POST requests to send data to the server.
 Several endpoints are supported.